-Around 300,000 students will receive their A-level results tomorrow morning, and like every year, thousands of students will suddenly find themselves thrown into the Clearing system.
+Around 300,000 students will receive their A-level results on Thursday, and like every year, thousands of students will suddenly find themselves thrown into the Clearing system.

 If you are among them, remember – ending up in Clearing is no reason to panic.
 University Clearing is there for anyone who has applied through Ucas but is without a place after receiving their results, whatever the reason.
 Last year almost 52,000 people obtained a university place this way, so there is a good chance you will too, provided you are flexible and get your research right.

 Here is a simple, step-by-step guide to Clearing should you need to get involved on results day:

 On the morning of results day, log in to Track on the Ucas website to see if you are eligible for Clearing.
 It’s a myth that Track is updated at midnight on results day.
 Only the Clearing 2014 Vacancy Search goes live at midnight; Track opens at around 8am.

 You can browse Clearing 2014 vacancies at any time on results day, but you can’t make a formal choice until around 5.00pm when, if you’re eligible, an “add Clearing choice” button appears on your Track “choices” screen.
 However, you should call universities or colleges much earlier in the day to secure a provisional offer.
 Discuss your options with those who know your academic background and have been advising you up to this point.
 You might also find it helpful to talk to careers advisers on the Exam Results Helpline (0808 100 8000).

 Vacancies can be filled extremely quickly, and if you’re not around at the start of Clearing places on your chosen courses may have gone by the time you call the universities or colleges.
 Admissions staff will want to speak to you, not your parents or advisers.